Wednesday, February 27, 2008

 Bahamas Bound

-9 am bound for Great Sale Cay about 40 miles across the bank.
-The wind was light and on the nose so it was a motoring day.
-We had a small very tired bird join us for awhile.
-He checked out the entire boat and spent time in the cockpit with us and perched briefly on my knee.
-Great Sale Cay is just some sand and brush but in a great location for a stop.
+9 am bound for Great Sale Cay, about 40 miles across the bank.
+The wind was light and on the nose, so it was a motoring day.
+We had a small, very tired bird join us for a while.
+He checked out the entire boat and spent time in the cockpit with us, and perched briefly on my knee.
+Great Sale Cay is just some sand and brush, but in a great location for a stop.
 Several of us will continue on to Allans-Pensacola Cay tomorrow.
-We have not cleared in yet so we are flying our Q (Quarantine) flag.
+We have not cleared in yet, so we are flying our Q (Quarantine) flag.
 We will clear in when we arrive at Green Turtle Cay sometime next week.